databricks/LearningSparkV2/chapter2/README.md

-This directory contains all the Scale examples for 2.
+This directory contains all the Scala examples for Chapter 2.
 Along with the code to generate the M&Ms data set.

-The equivalent code for Scala is in the scala directory, along instructions how to build jar
+The equivalent code for Scala is in the scala directory, along instructions how to build the jar.

 Have Fun
 Cheers!